-- Bose QC 35 II.
-These are one of the best pairs of active noise-cancelling headphones available.
+- Bose QC 35 II: These are one of the best pairs of active noise-cancelling headphones available.
 If you’re already invested in the Bose ecosystem, these probably make more sense than the Sony WH-100xM2.
-See our full review

-- Beats Solo3.
-Beats appeals to the fashion conscious, and if that’s what you’re looking for, these will appeal to you.
+- Beats Solo3: Beats appeals to the fashion conscious, and if that’s what you’re looking for, these will appeal to you.
 That said, they don’t have the best sound or build quality for the price.
-See our full review

-- Sennheiser HD1.
-These are an excellent pair of over-ear, active noise-cancelling headphones, but don’t quite keep pace with the Sony WH-1000xM2.
+- Sennheiser HD1: These are an excellent pair of over-ear, active noise-cancelling headphones, but don’t quite keep pace with the Sony WH-1000xM2.
 They’re also $100 more expensive.
-See here

 How we chose the best headphones from Best Buy

 Being that we’ve been covering the audio industry for some time, we’re acutely aware of what the top of the market is.
 It’s not exactly a huge mystery which companies are great at this sort of thing, and which ones… aren’t as much.
 However, we give everyone their fair shot because we’re not all-knowing gods of consumer audio or anything, and there are always some surprises out there.

 It’s also important to check our ideas about what people want at the door, because we’re not the ones buying: you are.
 So from time to time we take to Twitter to see just how people are actually buying these headphones.
 Like good journalists, we posted the question, and the results were a little surprising: